 (6) A pharmaceutical chemist shall retain possession of any prescription prescribing a drug of addiction presented to him for dispensing and which he suspects of being false in any particular and hold the prescription for such reasonable period as will enable him to satisfy himself as to its genuineness and make enquiries concerning the bona fides of the person by whom it is presented or the identity of the individual by whom such prescription purports to have been written.

-(6a) When a pharmaceutical chemist to whom a prescription is submitted for dispensing a drug of addiction is satisfied that the prescription is not in accordance with the requirements of the Act or regulations, he shall cancel it and endorse upon its face in ink in his own handwriting the date and his usual signature, together with the address of the dispensary either stamped or written and forward it to the Commissioner of Health and inform the Commissioner of Health of the relevant circumstances and the reasons for his refusal to dispense the drug of addiction under the prescription.
+(6a) When a pharmaceutical chemist to whom a prescription is submitted for dispensing a drug of addiction is satisfied that the prescription is not in accordance with the requirements of the Act or regulations, he shall cancel it and endorse upon its face in ink in his own handwriting the date and his usual signature, together with the address of the dispensary either stamped or written and forward it to the CEO and inform the CEO of the relevant circumstances and the reasons for his refusal to dispense the drug of addiction under the prescription.

-(7) The dispenser of a drug of addiction may transfer a prescription into the safe custody of another person if the transfer is approved by the Commissioner of Health under subregulation (7a).
+(7) The dispenser of a drug of addiction may transfer a prescription into the safe custody of another person if the transfer is approved by the CEO under subregulation (7a).

-(7a) The Commissioner of Health may, on the oral application of the dispenser, give approval for the dispenser to transfer the prescription to another person by whom the drug can be dispensed in accordance with these regulations.
+(7a) The CEO may, on the oral application of the dispenser, give approval for the dispenser to transfer the prescription to another person by whom the drug can be dispensed in accordance with these regulations.

 (8) A pharmaceutical chemist shall deliver up any document, prescription, authorisation or record relating to the sale or supply of a poison included in Schedule 8 upon request made by an authorised officer (other than an environmental health officer).

 [Regulation 52 amended in Gazette 29 Aug 1980 p.
 3031; 23 Sep 1983 p.
 3805-6; 29 Jun 1984 p.
 1784; 31 Jan 1986 p.
 332-3; 7 Aug 1987 p.
 3038; 25 Jun 1993 p.
 3085; 26 May 1994 p.
 2201; 17 Mar 1995 p.
 1026; 19 Mar 1996 p.
 1231; 29 Feb 2000 p.
 995; 15 Nov 2005 p.
-5604-8.]
+5604-8; 15 Dec 2006 p.
+5630.]

 52A.
 Movement of drugs of addiction in other circumstances